 Goof: It seems highly unlikely that Ross and Rachel would not have their daughter, Emma, on Christmas.

-Joey: Ah, wait, is Wendy the runner-up Miss Oklahoma?
+Joey: (on speaker phone) Ah, wait...
+Is Wendy the runner-up Miss Oklahoma?

 Chandler: Well, she, she didn't win...